fvila/VBoxMenu/README.md

 Just one click and the virtual machine starts.

-The VM's list updates automatically with the VM's created in VirtualBox.
+The VM's list does not update automatically with the VM's created in VirtualBox.
+In order to update the list there is the reload button on the menu